 ANTIGEN DETECTION: Studies show that antigens are generally only detected when the virus is actively replicating, therefore these tests are recommended mainly for acute or early infection.
 Performance of the test is heavily dependent on time from onset of illness and concentration of virus.
-Due to the low sensitivity of antigen tests, RT-PCR should be used to confirm negative antigen test results in high risk individuals.21 WHO recommends that if access to RT-PCR assay is limited or turnaround times for test results are excessive to the point of limited utility, then antigen tests meeting minimum performance requirements (sensitivity and specificity of 80% and 97% respectively) can be used in symptomatic individuals in the first 5-7 days of symptom onset.22
+Due to the low sensitivity of antigen tests, RT-PCR should be used to confirm negative antigen test results in high risk individuals.18 WHO recommends that if access to RT-PCR assay is limited or turnaround times for test results are excessive to the point of limited utility, then antigen tests with a minimum sensitivity and specificity of 80% and 97% respectively can be used if the test is used within the first 5-7 days of symptom onset.19